 Member3: 520534353

-Introduction
+Introduction:

 The main goal of this study is to evaluate and compare the performance of three machine learning algorithms for the PathMNIST medical image classification task: support vector machine (SVM), multilayer perceptron (MLP), and convolutional neural network (CNN).
 These algorithms represent different paradigms of traditional machine learning methods, basic neural network structures and deep learning architectures, respectively.
 We will not only focus on classification accuracy, but also analyze them comprehensively in terms of multiple dimensions such as model complexity, training time consumption, overfitting risk and interpretability.